SUCCESS STORY

 Summary

-When Boca Rosa went through a post-live crisis peak (high volume, integration and quality issues), customer service became a bottleneck and reputation suffered: NPS 32, Reclame Aqui 3.3, and TMA of 25 hours.
-With Cloud Humans' AI (Rosa, the brand persona), the team regained performance and customer trust: in 6 months it reached NPS 78, earned RA 1000, cut the TMA to 3.3 hours, raised AI CSAT to 84.3, and automated 54% of tickets — even with 80% of contacts being logistics.
+When Boca Rosa experienced a post-live crisis spike (high volume, integration and quality issues), customer service became a bottleneck and the brand's reputation took a hit: NPS 32, Reclame Aqui 3.3 and TMA of 25 hours.
+With Cloud Humans' AI (Rosa, the brand persona), the team regained performance and customer trust: in 6 months it reached NPS 78, earned RA 1000, reduced the TMA to 3.3 hours, raised AI CSAT to 84.3 and automated 54% of tickets — even with 80% of contacts being logistics.

 “Boca Rosa has a huge name.
 The end-to-end operation was less than a year old.
-Expectations were absurd.”
+The expectations were enormous.”

 Victor Xavier